 We take safety very seriously here at VapOven, so to achieve the best possible results we custom build our own battery packs at our workshop in Yorkshire, UK.
-We use industry-leading Samsung 25R 18650 cells, which are then made into a dedicated and fully enclosed 3S battery pack.
+We use high quality branded 18650 cells, which are then made into a dedicated and fully enclosed 3S battery pack.

 We do not use loose cells in our ready made VapOven units because we don’t think they are safe enough to meet our standards (and nor do Samsung, the leading manufacturer of 18650 cells globally).
 This means that our ovens are legally considered safe to ship via the international postage system with the battery included, even via air freight.
 Loose lithium cells are deemed too dangerous for this, due to the risk of fire and explosion in the event of a short circuit or other damage.
 Your VapOven will arrive fully charged and ready to use out of the box, with no setup required.